 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Patent Ductus Arteriosus In Children
+Patent Ductus Arteriosus in Children

 Patent ductus arteriosus (PDA)

 is an abnormal opening between the aorta and the pulmonary artery of your child's heart.
 In the womb, your baby's blood goes around his or her lungs through a normal opening called a ductus arteriosus (DA).
 The DA allows your baby to get oxygen from his mother's blood.
 Shortly after birth, the DA closes on its own because blood needs to go to the lungs to get oxygen.
-When the DA does not close as it should, it is called a PDA.
+When the DA does not close as it should, it is called a patent (open) ductus arteriosus.

 Some of the blood from the aorta flows back into the pulmonary artery.
 This extra blood flow causes the heart to pump harder than normal to send enough blood and oxygen through the body.
 The increased blood flow could lead to heart failure.
 It can also increase pressure in your child's lungs.